openstack/glance/doc/source/user/glanceapi.rst

 the ``X-Auth-Token`` header.
 Glance will communicate back to Keystone to verify the token validity and obtain your identity credentials.

-See :doc:`authentication` for more information on integrating with Keystone.
+See :ref:`authentication` for more information on integrating with Keystone.

 Using v1.X
 ----------